-agencies, consultants, and academicians.
-The models were employed to estimate ranges of possible exposures that reflect the time that Mr. Mousser was on Base and his general likely behaviors and activities on Base.
-The model used to estimate air concentrations in a mess hall (Section 9) was published in 1990 and has been used by ATSDR (2017a) for this purpose.
+inhalation, and dermal exposures for many years.
+The models were employed to estimate ranges of possible exposures that reflect the time that Mr. Davis was on Base and his general likely behaviors and activities on Base.
+The model used to estimate air concentrations in mess hall was published in 1990 and has been used by ATSDR (2017a) for this purpose.

-Using these existing data and models, I was able to draw conclusions about Mr. Mousser's likely exposures to PCE, TCE, DCE, VC, and benzene to a reasonable degree of scientific certainty, considering my use of ATSDR's modeled chemical concentrations in water, as detailed in this Report.
+Using these existing data and models, I was able to draw conclusions about Mr. Davis' potential exposures to PCE, TCE, DCE, VC, and benzene to a reasonable degree of scientific certainty, considering my use of ATSDR's modeled chemical concentrations in water, as detailed in this Report.